Site navigation

 Camera Detected Offence Program

-Fixed and portable cameras to detect illegal mobile phone use while driving and front-seat occupants not wearing a seatbelt (including wearing it incorrectly) are being deployed across all of Queensland in urban and regional areas.
+Fixed and portable cameras to detect illegal mobile phone use while driving and front-seat occupants not wearing a seatbelt (including wearing it incorrectly) have been deployed across all of Queensland in urban and regional areas.

 These cameras operate 24 hours a day, 7 days a week.